 Gallaher sold the overseas rights to the Benson & Hedges brand outside North America to British American Tobacco in 1956.

-The independent Benson & Hedges (Canada) Ltd was acquired by Philip Morris for around US$500,000 in 1958.
+Benson & Hedges of Canada was acquired by Philip Morris for around US$500,000 in 1958.
 The business was primarily focused on cigars.

 Benson & Hedges introduced the Mayfair and Sterling brands to the British market from 1965.

-Benson & Hedges was the leading king-size cigarette brand in Britain by 1966.
+Benson & Hedges was the leading king-size filtered cigarette brand in Britain by 1965.
 However, king-size cigarettes held just four percent of the total market.

 Sales of Silk Cut low-tar cigarettes quadrupled between September 1971 and January 1972.